 The End of the White Subway (New River, 2016)

 Deep Surface (Electronic Literature Collection, Vol. 2, 2013)

-This was the other Vinarós winner, for fiction.
-It is the most ambitious thing I ever built in Adobe Flash, using a stack of overlaid text-and-image layers through which the reader/player can sink and rise.
+With Under Language, this project won the Ciutat de Vinarós prize, for fiction.
+It is nearly the most ambitious thing I built in Flash (eclipsed by Pax), using a stack of overlaid text-and-image layers through which the reader/player can sink and rise.
 I have called it the monstrous progeny of a reading machine and a free-diving simulator.
 Read, breathe, read some more... till robot voices wake you, and you drown.
 A certain sinister figure from early-2000s American politics is lurking in the depths...
 Times change.
-The HTML implementation of this project would actually be fairly straightforward, if emulators don't save the day.

 SC4NDA1 in New Media (Dichtung Digital 2011)